nehaljwani/team.exiv2.org/book/IMaEA.md

 In the last 10 years we have seen AI move out of the lab and into our homes, cars and phones.
 Probably 50% of code development time is spent on test related activity.
 Perhaps in the future, the AI will undertake some of that work.
 Remember it works 7x24, never takes a vacation and works very quickly.
 I have high hopes that AI can be used to automate testing in future.

 There is a method of developing code that works for me and that's to do everything myself.
 This model doesn't scale.
 However it is effective.
 Do I create bugs?
 Of course, I do.
 However I find and fix them.
-Many of the best people with whom I worked in Silicon Valley use that approach.
+Many of the best people with whom I worked in Silicon Valley use this approach.
 And when I think about it, that's exactly how Andreas created Exiv2.

-Software Development in large teams is Russian Roulette with a bullet in every chamber.
+Another method that I believe is very effective is prototyping.
+Working in a sand-box with a small amount of code can be very effective to explore and learn.
+I can say with certainty that I have learned more about metadata in a couple of months by writing this book than I discovered by working on the Exiv2 code for 12 years.
+Program Management people hate prototyping because it doesn't have a specification, milestones, deliverable or schedule.

 If you have good folks on the team, the development will be enjoyable and the results will be good.
+However, Software Development in large teams is Russian Roulette with a bullet in every chamber.
 Mostly, the experience is horrible.
 Good Luck.
 I'm happy to be retired.

 [TOC](#TOC)
 <div id="14">